Skip to content

 - Committee examine the annual audit reports of the (CAG), which are laid before the Parliament by the President.

-- The CAG submits three audit reports to the President,
+- CAG submits 3 audit reports to the President

 - audit report on appropriation accounts